chuot/rdio-scanner/docs/config.md

             // (boolean) Can users download archived calls.
 Default value is true "allowDownload": true,

+            // (number) Delay in milliseconds before turning off the screen backlight when inactive
+            // Default value is 5000 milliseconds
+            "dimmerDelay": 5000,

             // (boolean) Disable the audio format conversion to m4a/aac
             // Default value is false
             "disableAudioConversion": false,